 Depart Trois Riviéres this morning bound for Montreal.
 Upon arrival, disembark the ship for a 2-hour guided city sightseeing tour.
 Points of interest include Notre Dame Basilica, St. Joseph's Oratory, the Old Port, and the French Quarter.
 Depart Montreal this evening and enter the Seaway Lock system with an overnight at Lachine.
 Overnight ship.
 (B, L, D)

 Depart Lachine this morning and pass through the Beauharnois Locks.
 Enjoy shipboard activities as you sail along the St. Lawrence River, relaxing aboard the ship.
 This afternoon, the ship passes through the Eisenhower & Snell Locks into Lake St. Lawrence, arriving in Upper Canada Village early this evening.
 This evening you may wish to stroll the marina and explore the grounds.
 Overnight ship.
 (B, L, D)

 Day 6 - Upper Canada Village / Fort Wellington / Brockville

-This morning we board a miniature train to meet horse-drawn wagons to tour Upper Canada Village, a living museum community that offers a glimpse at the life, work, and development of the early settlements along the Upper St, Lawrence River Valley.
-Depart the marina mid-day bound for Prescott, where you will enjoy a tour of Fort Wellington, a National Historic Site and an excellent example of the French style of military engineering.
+This morning board a miniature train to meet horse-drawn wagons and tour Upper Canada Village, a living museum community that offers a glimpse at the life, work, and development of the early settlements along the Upper St. Lawrence River Valley.
+Depart the marina mid-day bound for Prescott and a tour of Fort Wellington, a National Historic Site and an excellent example of the French style of military engineering.
 Depart Prescott this evening bound for Brockville, “The City of the 1000 Islands.”
 Overnight ship.
 (B, L, D)